 - Don’t litter!
 Properly dispose of trash and waste

 The best thing you can do is simply the act of getting your kids outdoors; no matter the ages.
 In our high tech world, kids spend a lot more time indoors looking at screens.
 I’m not judging.
 I’m stating a fact.
 We all do it but we need to actively get our kids moving outside, for their health and the health of the planet.
+If you’d like a full tree stump removed, visit the page of Tree Services Manhattan to learn about their tree stump removal service.

 One amazing experience in the great outdoors is worth a thousand nature lectures.
 Children who have an immersive experience in nature between the ages of 5 and 10, tend to care more about the environment.
 There is also a greater likelihood that they will actively work to preserve the important life-giving aspects of the environment as adults.